 He teaches digital health technology and health technology assessment at the programme for medical studies and various other programmes at the University of Southern Denmark.

-Professor Kidholm is part of the network Transatlantic Telehealth Research Network (TTRN) together with researchers from UC Berkeley and UC Davis in California, USA and the University of Aalborg in Denmark.
+Kristian Kidholm is part of the network Transatlantic Telehealth Research Network (TTRN) together with researchers from UC Berkeley and UC Davis in California, USA and the University of Aalborg in Denmark.
 As part of TTRN, Kidholm contributes to a line of annual PhD courses at the partnering universities.
 Professor Kidholm also supervises PhD students both in Denmark and abroad.